 Service Learning & Extracurriculars

-and publications.
-Film series, some of which are organized by students, provide students with a chance to share their special interests with their peers.
+Extracurricular opportunities are found through various language clubs, language conversation tables, language or course-specific performances, and publications.
+Film series, some of which are organized by students, provide learners with a chance to share their special interests with their peers.
 The language honor societies also bring together students with similar interests for activities.
-Students in Spanish may also choose to live in the Spanish House.
+Students in Spanish may choose to enhance learning by residing in the Spanish House living-learning community.